 We collect personal information in a number of ways, including:

-- through orders for our products and services provided in hard copy, by fax, by telephone or online
+- through orders for our products and services provided in hard copy, by telephone or online;

-- in person (for example, at face to face interviews or purchases made on the premises)
+- in person (for example, at face to face or online interviews or purchases made on the premises);

-- through written correspondence (such as letters, faxes and emails)
+- through written correspondence (such as letters and emails);

 - we do not normally collect information from third parties or publicly available sources.